By Dianne Edmonds and Marietta Mehanni

 Hold times for contractions can vary from 2-3 seconds up to 5-10 seconds, although long holds may mean the clients will cool down in the pool environment.

-Relaxation needs to be emphasised to clients also.
+Relaxation needs to be emphasised to clients also

 - “When you relax you should feel your pelvic floor muscles release completely”.
-If they don’t feel a relaxation – their pelvic floor muscles have fatigued, and they have relaxed already, or they are may be still holding them tightly and they should focus on relaxing between the contractions.
-To check if the muscles are fatiguing, they can do a shorter contraction eg 2 -3 seconds, and if they then feel the muscles relax, they will gain the awareness of their own PF muscle hold time, and be able to work on building that hold time up over time.
+If they don’t feel a relaxation – their pelvic floor muscles have fatigued, and they have relaxed already, or they may still holding them tightly and they should focus on relaxing between the contractions.
+To check if the muscles are fatiguing, they can do a shorter contraction eg 2 -3 seconds, and if they then feel the muscles relax, they will gain the awareness of their own PF muscle hold time, and be able to work on building that ‘hold’ time up over time.

 Land verses Water